 This chapter presents an overview of the security functionality implemented by the TOE.
-Please note that the TOE does not contain physically separated parts, hence, the SFR FPT_TRC.1 is trivially met as intended by the application note in [PP, 7.1.5.1].
+Please note that the TOE does not contain physically separated parts, hence, the SFR FPT_TRC.1 is trivially met.

 7.1 Security Management (SF.SM)

 This security functionality of the TOE allows modifying the TSF data of the TOE and therewith managing the behavior of the TSF.